tinganho/l10ns/README.md

 * Problem translating number/currency formats.
 * Problem translating date formats.

 L10ns deals with all the translation problem mentioned above.
 It manage syncing translation keys between your source code and your localization storage.
 You can compile translations and open a translation interface by a CLI method.
-It supports ICU's message format and reads data directly from CLDR for for translating multiple complex translations.
+It supports ICU's message format and reads data directly from CLDR for translating multiple complex translations.

 ## Installation